-Provided that the viewer works in configuration as outlined at the beginning of this section, published video delivery can happen both in HTTPS (secure) and HTTP (insecure) modes.
+If the viewer works in configuration as outlined at the beginning of this section, published video delivery can happen both in HTTPS (secure) and HTTP (insecure) modes.
 In a default configuration, the video delivery protocol strictly follows the delivery protocol of the embedding web page.
 However, it is possible to force HTTPS video delivery without regard to the protocol used by embedding the web page using the VideoPlayer.ssl configuration attribute.
-(Note that video preview in Author mode is always delivered securely over HTTPS.)
+(Video preview in Author mode is always delivered securely over HTTPS.)

-Depending on the method of publishing Dynamic Media video that you use in AEM, the
+Depending on the method of publishing Dynamic Media video that you use in Adobe Experience Manager, the

 VideoPlayer.ssl configuration attribute is applied differently as demonstrated in the following: